SvenBayer/boot2docker-vagrant-box/README.md

 Forked from [AlbanMontaigu/boot2docker-vagrant-box] (https://github.com/AlbanMontaigu/boot2docker-vagrant-box), merci Alban !

 My fork adds Docker Compose to the Vagrant box.
 Place your docker-compose.yml next to your Vagrantfile and you can start with *vagrant up* your Docker container in a Vagrant box.

-Forked from [dduportal/boot2docker-vagrant-box](https://github.com/dduportal/boot2docker-vagrant-box), thanks Damien !

-My fork is a simplier version (no parallels support) with my personal touch.

-This repository contains the scripts necessary to create a Vagrant-compatible [boot2docker](https://github.com/boot2docker/boot2docker) box and is compatible with Docker v1.10.1

-If you work solely with Docker, this box lets you keep your Vagrant workflow and work in the most minimal Docker environment possible.
+So you will have a minimal box with Docker 1.10.1 and Docker Compose 1.6.0

 ## Usage